 Chrysler reported it had $12.1 billion in cash at the end of the quarter, up from $11.3 billion as of March 31.
 Net industrial debt dropped to $432 million from $1.3 billion at the end of the first quarter.

-Marchionne plans to merge the two companies and increase sales to more than 100 billion euros by 2014.
+Marchionne plans to merge Chrysler and Fiat and increase sales to more than 100 billion euros by 2014.
 Fiat will boost its ownership stake of Chrysler to 61.8 percent by exercising an option to buy an additional 3.3 percent from the United Auto Workers’ retiree health-care trust, or VEBA, the company said in a July 3 statement.

-An initial public offering for Chrysler is unlikely to be a 2012 event, “if it’s an event at all,” Marchionne said on an April 26 conference call.
+An initial public offering for Chrysler isn’t going to happen this year, Marchionne reiterated today on the company’s conference call.
 The slump in financial markets and valuations of competing automakers make it unlikely that Fiat and the VEBA, which owns the remainder of Chrysler, will reach an agreement clearing the way for a full merger of the automakers in the near term, Morningstar’s Hilgert said.

 Chrysler Group’s total U.S. sales rose 30 percent from a year earlier to 834,068 cars and light trucks during the first half, according to Woodcliff Lake, New Jersey-based Autodata.
 Sales of the Chrysler brand’s 200 more than doubled and 300 sedans almost tripled in the first half from a year earlier.